Club Independiente Petrolero

-Club Independiente Petrolero is a football club from Sucre, Bolivia currently playing in the Bolivian Primera División, the top-tier football league in Bolivia.
+Club Independiente Petrolero is a professional football club from Sucre, Bolivia, currently competing in the Bolivian Primera División, the top-tier football league in Bolivia.
 The club was founded on April 4, 1932 and plays its home games at the Estadio Olímpico Patria.
-The team had two spells in the Liga de Fútbol Profesional Boliviano.
+The team had two spells in the old Liga de Fútbol Profesional Boliviano.
 The first one lasted from 1981 to 1983 and the second one from 1990 to 2003.
+Since 2021 they have competed in the División Profesional.